javawolfpack/CCSC-Tutorial/README.md

 ### Run HPL on your Cluster

 In order to run HPL you will need to edit a file called HPL.dat to match your system setup.
 We will be running HPL at a very small scale to save time as a fully optimized HPL could take a very very long time to complete.
 Running this small scale HPL took me 1.5 hours to complete as an example.
-I'm making the assumption you are running this on 2 Jetson Nano boards, if you are using more/different boards you'll have to figure out the details for the configurations yourself or come see me for help.
+I'm making the assumption you are running this on 2 Jetson Nano boards, if you are using more/different machines you'll have to figure out the details for the configurations yourself or come see me for help.

 ```bash
 $ cd $HOME/hpl-2.3/bin/Linux